gardener/gardener/docs/proposals/26-workload-identity.md

 JWT or other kind of credentials are used.

-Similar approach can be taken to provide alternative to `shoot.spec.dns.providers.secretName`, e.g. a new filed `workloadIdentity` will extended the `shoot.spec.dns.providers`.
+Similar approach can be taken to provide alternative to `shoot.spec.dns.providers.secretName`, e.g. a new field `workloadIdentity` will extended the `shoot.spec.dns.providers`.

 ```yaml